 Languages & Literatures

 We read, we tell stories, and we study language to understand ourselves and the world around us.
-The UNI Department of Languages and Literatures gives our students the opportunity to be part of a vibrant intellectual and creative community – one that focuses on connecting them with new cultures, new knowledge and new ideas.
+The UNI Department of Languages & Literatures gives our students the opportunity to be part of a vibrant intellectual and creative community – one that focuses on connecting them with new cultures, new knowledge and new ideas.

 Through impactful experiences inside and outside the classroom, along with collaborative community partnerships, you’ll broaden your horizons and hone your professional skills.

 Students in our department gain translating, writing and publishing experiences, which can be complemented by study abroad opportunities.
 These experiences, along with the skills gained through them, carry our students to successful careers in education, publishing, business, politics, media and beyond.